-Your résumé should be an effective marketing tool that will help you reach your goal of obtaining a job offer.
-It should catch the employer's attention so that you get an interview, which is where you'll have a chance to convince the employer of your effectiveness and ability to do a specific job.
+Your résumé should be an effective marketing tool to catch the employer's attention so that you get an interview.
 You need to say a lot about yourself very concisely, and your résumé must be appealing to the eye and error-free.
 Employers assess résumés in under 30 seconds.
 You want to be sure to stand out from the crowd for the right reasons!

 Where to begin